icukovic/gingerbill.org-source/content/article/2020-06-21-the-ownership-semantics-flaw.md

   - c++11
 ---

-I have had a theoretical idea I have been toying with for the past 18 months off-and-on in my head and I have not fully articulated it aloud yet.
+I have been toying with a theoretical idea for the past 18 months off-and-on in my head and I have not fully articulated it aloud yet.
 It is regarding the concept of _Ownership Semantics_ (OS) or _Move Semantics_ in programming languages.
 Fundamentally this article is a criticism of the concept and states that the concept is a duality of traditional OOP but applied to a different area.

 ## General Definitions of Terminology